PhD, Johns Hopkins Bloomberg School of Public Health, 2005

 BA, University of California, Los Angeles, 1997

-Dr. Johnson’s research interest is in understanding how social experiences (e.g., poverty, family relationships, neighborhood characteristics, life events) shape the biology of child development.
-Specifically, she is interested in the development and plasticity of behavioral and physiological self-regulation.
-She has examined the role of early life stress in shaping self-regulatory development from the fetal period to age five.
-Other research interests include neurodevelopment in adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury prevention.
+Dr. Johnson’s research interest is in understanding how social experiences (e.g., poverty, family relationships, neighborhood characteristics, life events) shape the biology of child and adolescent development.
+She has examined the role of early life stress in shaping self-regulatory development beginning in the fetal period.
+Specifically, she is interested in self-regulation as a key source of resilience.
+Other research interests include neurodevelopment in adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury and violence prevention.

 Honors and Awards